airicyu/exchange-rate/README.md

 ## Solution

 Since I am more a backend guy, I want to solve this challenge which focus on backend stack.
-But from the problem solving prespective, a full stack solution is more applicable for this problem.
+But from the problem solving prespective, I think a full stack solution is more applicable for this problem.

-So, I would provide a full stack solution, but I would state that **I would choose to more focus to the backend side**.
+So, I would provide a full stack solution.
+And please consider my solution as full-stack solution.

 ### What we would include